leixm/incubator-uniffle/docs/server_guide.md

 For HDFS, the conf value of `rss.server.single.buffer.flush.threshold` should be greater than the value of `rss.server.flush.cold.storage.threshold.size`, which will flush data directly to HDFS.

-Finally, to improve the speed of writing to HDFS for a single partition, the value of `rss.server.max.concurrency.of.per-partition.write` and `rss.server.flush.threadPool.size` could be increased to 10 or 20.
+Finally, to improve the speed of writing to HDFS for a single partition, the value of `rss.server.max.concurrency.of.per-partition.write` and `rss.server.flush.hdfs.threadPool.size` could be increased to 10 or 20.

 #### Example of server conf
 ```